 A lot of times, I get questioned: “Can’t I just add someone to my deed and bank account to achieve this?”
 “Isn’t a will just a form where you fill in the blanks?
 Or my favorite: “Can’t I do this myself?”
 The answer is you don’t know what you don’t know and there is more to estate planning than avoiding probate.

-In my world as an estate planning and elder law attorney in Jacksonville, Florida, I see and hear all the horror stories that people just don’t think about when they add names to deeds and bank accounts.
+In my world as an, I see and hear all the horror stories that people just don’t think about when they add names to deeds and bank accounts.
 Based on the example above of adding your child’s name to your bank account and house, here are the 26 costly mistakes from DIY estate planning.

 - Your son gets in a car accident and the plaintiff wants more than the policy limits of your son’s auto insurance.
 Result: the plaintiff can garnish your bank account you have with your son.
 It is his asset now.